cjus/node-neo4j-presentation/presentation/readme.md

 <img src="wireframe-car.jpg" width="300"/>
 <img src="grandtheftauto.jpg" width="300"/>

-In fact, the process of applying a skin (texture) to a wire frame model involves mapping an image onto the surface area within vertices and edges - a process known as texture mapping.
+In fact, the process of applying a texture to a wire frame model involves mapping an image onto the surface area within vertices and edges - a process known as texture mapping.

 Ever wonder how computer game characters find their way within a game world?
 Dijkstra's algorithm, employed in computer game AI, is used for finding routes using a weighted graph.